shenwei356/taxonkit/doc/docs/usage.md

     {S}: subspecies
     {T}: strain

-When these's no nodes of rank "subspecies" nor "stain", you can switch on -S/--pseudo-strain to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species".
+When these's no nodes of rank "subspecies" nor "strain", you can switch on -S/--pseudo-strain to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species".
 This flag affects {t}, {S}, {T}.